sider/sider-docs/docs/tools/csharp/fxcop.md

 ## Limitations for beta version
 This is a beta release.
 We have several limitation for analysis.
-* We only support for projects with .NET Core.
+* We support only projects with .NET Core.
   * No support for mono, Unity, .NET Framework, and so on.
-* We only support projects using [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) as its build management system.
+* We support only projects using [MSBuild](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild) as its build management system.
-  * When you use Visual Studio to develop, it's ok in almost case.
+  * When you use Visual Studio to develop, it's ok in almost cases.
   * No support for other build system.(e.g. [Cake](https://cakebuild.net/), [Nuke](https://nuke.build/), GNU Make, etc..)
 * We ignore custom ruleset (*.ruleset) file.